KeyboardKit/KeyboardKitPro/README.md

 ## About KeyboardKit Pro

-[KeyboardKit][KeyboardKit] helps you build custom keyboard extensions with Swift and SwiftUI.
-It extends the native keyboard APIs and provides you with a lot more functionality than is otherwise available.
+KeyboardKit Pro helps you build custom keyboard extensions with Swift and SwiftUI.
+It extends the native Apple keyboard APIs and provides you with a lot more functionality than is otherwise available.

 The end result can look something like this...or entirely different: